software-students-fall2024/software-engineering-fall-2024-4-containers-containerized-app-exercise/README.md

 # Containerized App Exercise

-Build a containerized app that uses machine learning.
-See [instructions](./instructions.md) for details.

 ## Description

-The ASL interpreter app uses machine learning to recognize American Sign Language gestures from images.
+The ASL interpreter app uses machine learning to recognize American Sign Language gestures from images captured from a live camera feed.

 Designed for accessibility and ease of use, it offers a seamless, containerized experience that runs across three subsystems: gesture recognition, a web interface, and a database.